Lapin0t/phd-manuscript/main/02_games.typ

 ]

 We will not prove here that this iteration operator satisfies the requirements of complete Elgot monads.
-These properties could provide us with reasoning possibilities on interaction trees constructed by iteration, however in contrast to something such as unicity of solution, they are quite limited.
+These properties could be useful for reasoning about interaction trees constructed by iteration, but they are quite limited compared to something such as uniqueness of solutions.
 The prime shortcoming of these coherence properties, is that they are limited to rearranging equation systems.
-As such they are of very little use to prove bisimilar the iteration of an equation system with an interaction tree constructed entirely differently.
-Because such a bisimilarity proof will be at the cornerstone of our OGS correction proof, we need to look further into guardedness, the key for unicity of solutions.
+As such, they are hardly useful to establish bisimilarity between an interaction tree constructed by iteration and another one, constructed entirely differently.
+Because such a bisimilarity proof will be at the cornerstone of our OGS correctness proof, we need to look further into guardedness, the key to uniqueness of solutions.
+#tom[C'est aussi le passage à la bisim forte qui gagne, non?]

 === Guarded Iteration